spear-sim/spear/README.md

 ## Code Style

-We require all files to be formatted in the defined formatting style before we allow a PR to be merged to master.
+We require all files to be formatted in the defined formatting style before we allow a PR to be merged to the `main` branch.
 This is realized via a GitHub [action](.github/workflows/check_style.yml).

 ### C++